highcharts/node-export-server/README.md

     # Generate a chart and save it to mychart.png
     curl -H "Content-Type: application/json" -X POST -d '{"infile":{"title": {"text": "Steep Chart"}, "xAxis": {"categories": ["Jan", "Feb", "Mar"]}, "series": [{"data": [29.9, 71.5, 106.4]}]}}' 127.0.0.1:7801 -o mychart.png

+## Performance Notice

+In cases of batch exports, it's faster to use the HTTP server than the CLI.
+This is due to the overhead of starting PhantomJS.

+As a concrete example, running the CLI with `testcharts/basic.json` averages about 449ms.
+Posting the same configuration to the HTTP server averages less than 100ms.

+So it's better to write a bash script that starts the server and then performs a set of POSTS to it through e.g. curl if not wanting to host the export server as a service.

 ## License